 Audit: Process by which a student may enroll in a class as an observer for information only.
 The student is not officially registered, and will not receive a grade.
 Audit enrollments do not satisfy degree, certificate or transfer requirements and do not appear on a student’s transcript.
 See the Audit Policy in this catalog.

 BAC List: Courses identified by California Community Colleges as appropriate for transfer to the CSU and fulfill credit towards a bachelor’s degree.
+This list of CSU transferable courses can be found on Assist.org.

 Bachelor’s Degree: Degree granted by four-year colleges and universities.
 The Bachelor of Arts (B.A.) or the Bachelor of Science (B.S.) are most commonly offered.
+A limited number of Bachelor's degree programs are now available at California Community Colleges in majors not offered by CSU or UC campuses.

 BOGW: Board of Governors Enrollment Fee Waiver is now the California College Promise Grant.